MikeHubXP/bakalarka_tiago/README.md

 After the steps above are complete, do following:

-- from [alphapose_changed](alphapose_changed) folder copy everything there to original AlphaPose repo
+- from [alphapose_changed](alphapose_changed) folder, copy everything to original AlphaPose repository

-- from [motionbert_changed](motionbert_changed) folder copy everything there to original MotionBERT repo
+- from [motionbert_changed](motionbert_changed) folder, copy everything to original MotionBERT repository

 Now you should be ready to launch the project!